bitshifter/mathbench-rs/README.md

 | ultraviolet         | 0.5.1   |       2.5 |      1.3 |     4 |
 | vek                 | 0.12.0  |      34.4 |     10.1 |    16 |

-These benchmarks were performed on an [Intel i7-4710HQ] CPU with 16GB RAM and a Toshiba MQ01ABD100 HDD (SATA 3Gbps 5400RPM) on Linux.
+These benchmarks were performed on an [AMD Ryzen 7 3800X] CPU with 32GB RAM on Linux.

 ## License